ethereum/ethereum-org-website/src/content/wrapped-ether.md

 ## Why do we need to wrap ETH? {#why-do-we-need-to-wrap-eth}

-Common use cases for wrapping tokens include extending the functionality of a token, allowing a native cryptocurrency to behave like an ERC20 token, or allowing the use of a token outside its native blockchain.
-The [canonical implementation of Wrapped Ether (WETH)](https://blog.0xproject.com/canonical-weth-a9aa7d0279dd) described here is designed for the former two use cases.
+Common use cases for wrapping tokens include extending the functionality of a token and allowing the use of a token outside its native blockchain.
+With Wrapped Ether (WETH), the goal is to make ETH more useful by giving it the features of an ERC-20 token.

-For example, the creation of Ether predates the introduction of the ERC-20 standard, which means ETH tokens don’t conform to the ERC-20 specification.
-Wrapped Ether (WETH) was thus created to **make ETH compatible with applications implementing ERC-20 interfaces**.
+For context, [ERC-20](https://www.gemini.com/en-US/cryptopedia/erc20-token-standard-ethereum) defines a standard interface for fungible tokens, so anyone can create tokens that interact seamlessly with applications and other tokens in Ethereum's ecosystem.
+But, as the creation of Ether predates the ERC-20 standard, ETH tokens don’t conform to this specification.
+This means you can't easily exchange ETH for other ERC-20 tokens or use ETH coins in dapps built according to the ERC-20 standard.

-Some use cases for WETH include:
+Wrapped Ether (WETH) was created to **make ETH compatible with applications and tokens implementing ERC-20 interfaces**.
+WETH also extends the functionality of native ETH token and gives you the opportunity to do the following:

 - **Exchange ETH for ERC-20 tokens**: You cannot exchange ETH directly for other ERC-20 tokens (not without introducing trusted third parties or complex technical processes).
 WETH is a representation of Ether that complies with the ERC-20 fungible token standard and can be exchanged 1:1 for other ERC-20 tokens.